gaurav-enautics/AdobeAnalyticsPublicAPI/docs/classifications-api/methods/r_CreateImport.md

 # CreateImport

 Creates a classifications import job.
+This is an optional step to have a template for the first time but repetitive use is not advise unless there has beeen a change to the template.

 ## Classifications.CreateImport Parameters